Rubén Olivares

-Rubén Olivares Avila (born January 14, 1947) is a Mexican former professional boxer and a member of the International Boxing Hall of Fame., Olivares was a world champion multiple times, and considered by many as the greatest bantamweight champion of all time.
+Rubén Olivares Avila (born January 14, 1947) is a Mexican former professional boxer and a member of the International Boxing Hall of Fame.
+Olivares was a world champion multiple times, and considered by many as the greatest bantamweight champion of all time.
 He was very popular among Mexicans, many of whom considered him to be Mexico's greatest fighter for a long period.
-He currently holds the record for the most wins in unified title bouts in bantamweight history, at 6.
+He held the record for the most wins in unified title bouts in bantamweight history, at 6, a feat later surpassed by Naoya Inoue at 7.
 Olivares has also had both starring and cameo appearances in Mexican movies, and he participated in more than 100 professional bouts.

 Professional career

 Olivares made his pro debut at the age of 17 by knocking out Freddy García in round one at Cuernavaca.
 With that knockout win, a streak of 22 knockout wins in a row had been set off.
 During that streak, he beat Tony Gallegos, Monito Aguilar and Antonio Leal, among others.
 It was on March 8, 1967, that Felipe González became the first one to go the distance with Olivares, when Olivares defeated him by a decision in 10 at Mexicali.
 Then, on July 29 of that same year, Olivares had the first spot on his record, Germán Bastidas holding him to a ten-round draw.

 He had back to back rematches with González and Bastidas, knocking González out in round six on November 19, and Bastidas in round four on January 28, 1968.
 Then came a step up in opponent quality, when he met former world champion Salvatore Burruni in Mexico City.
 Olivares knocked Burruni out in three rounds.
 After defeating Manuel Arnal by a disqualification in six, he set off on another knockout win streak, this one reaching 21 in a row.
 One of the fights in that streak was against Bernabé Fernández, in Los Angeles.
 Olivares won his first fight abroad that day, beating Fernández in round three.
 On May 23, 1969, he defeated Olympic gold medalist Takao Sakurai.